FAQ:

 Once we choose the discipline, how is the class time chosen for my child?

-We try to offer a weekday and weekend option for all of our creative, mini movers, and junior programs.
+We try to offer a weekday and weekend option for all of our Little Stars, Mini Movers, and Junior programs.
 Some class placements will be decided based not only on a child’s age, but also on their ability and skill level.
-We always encourage dancers to try a number of classes before a final decision is made, this makes choosing a class easier and guarantees a perfect placement.
+We often encourage dancers to try a number of classes before a final decision is made, this makes choosing a class easier and guarantees a perfect placement.
+Email us to set up a trial.

 Will my child be advancing to the next level every year?